elvisimprsntr/siriproxy-ipcam/README.md

 Let me know if you want to collaborate.

-- Determine if there is a way to pass a hash key/value array in.
+- Determine if there is a way to pass a key/value hash in.
 - Add ability to launch a live IP camera feed or at least provide a button to do so.

 Licensing